matrixik/rename-images/README.md

 `some_folder/placeA/_DSC7890.arw` => `2020/2020-06-18/20200618-121314_7890.arw`

-Sidecar files like `jpg`, `jpeg` or `xmp` also will be sorted (`xmp` will use picture creation date and time).
+Sidecar files like `jpg`, `jpeg` or `xmp` also will be sorted (`xmp` will use photo creation date and time).

 Output folder structure: